 During the meeting, don't focus too much on processes that didn't hold up to close inspection.
 Instead, reinforce positive feedback by identifying and praising departments that performed well.
 Never give staff the feeling that internal audits are a kind of punishment.
 In addition, use the meeting as an opportunity to promote the benefits and importance of ISO 9001.

 Another way to improve the internal audit experience is by gathering auditee feedback.
 It may be tempting to treat audits like a one-way process, but your auditees' reactions are as important as your auditors' methods.
 Whenever possible, try to get this feedback in real-time and use the results to adjust your auditors' approach.
 Involving people on every level will ensure a fair and balanced internal audit process.

-The internal audit program is an immensely powerful tool that not only ensures your company achieves and retains ISO 9001 certification, it also helps employees, process owners and managers improve their areas of responsibility.
-For more information, check out our article on how ISO 9001 internal audits can improve your business.
+The internal audit program can be an immensely powerful tool that not only ensures your company achieves and retains ISO 9001 certification, but also helps employees, process owners and managers improve their areas of responsibility.

-Finally, there's a common and persistent myth that internal audits need to show that every process is perfect to begin with.
+There's a common and persistent myth that internal audits need to show that every process is perfect to begin with.
 This is obviously not true and does in fact contradict one of the core tenets of ISO 9001 – continuous improvement.
-Our advice, then, is simple: treat your internal audits with the respect they deserve, and use them as opportunities to discover ways of improving your company's operations and enjoying the rewards of ISO 9001.
+Our advice is simple: treat your internal audits with the respect they deserve, and use them as opportunities to discover ways of improving your company's operations and enjoying the rewards of ISO 9001.